2018 General Rules and Regulations

 Each year the Division Champion is automatically promoted to the division above for the following season.
 Additionally, should the player who finished top in the regular standings NOT win the division, the board may, at it's discretion, promote that player the following year.

-For 2017 onwards, the previous year's Ace Division Champion will play the season under the handicap of being 'Down One' at the start of each match.
+The previous year's Ace Division Champion will play the season under the handicap of being 'Down One' at the start of each match.
 This remains in effect for both the regular season and the play-offs.
 Should they repeat as Champion the following year despite this handicap, they will start the next season under the handicap of being 'Down One' at the start of each nine.
-Strokes will continue to accrue in this fashion until they do not win the Championship, at which point they will reset back to normal for the following season.
-This rule has been introduced, with the agreement of the affected players, to offset the fact that promotion from the Ace Division is not possible.
+Strokes will continue to accrue in this fashion until they do not win the Championship.
+In this scenario, their 'handicap' for the following season will be reduced by one and so on until it is eliminated.
+This rule is intended to offset the fact that promotion from the Ace Division is not possible.

 The division format shall be based on the following principles;